greg-raven/Uncommon-Sense/_posts/2012-01-10-preserve-the-bill-of-rights.md

 ---
-title: 'Preserve the Bill of Rights'
+title: "Preserve the Bill of Rights"
 layout: post
 categories:
 - Constitution